Preparation and Arrival Guide

 Have an I-20 certificate from the Summer School?
 Check in with HIO advisors.

 - You must check in with an international student advisor before you can pick up your Harvard ID card.
-Bring your passport, I-20, I-94 card (if one is issued to you when you enter the United States), and H-ticket to Gutman Conference Center, 6 Appian Way.
+Bring your passport, I-20, and H-ticket to Gutman Conference Center, 6 Appian Way.

 Check in at Gutman Conference Center.